rdkcentral/firebolt-certification-app/docs/IntentReader.md

 ### Usage

-With the configuration and setup in place, we can perform any actions or tasks with intentReaders and with the help of multiple handlers.
+With the configuration and setup in place, we can send messages to FCA through any pubsub mechanism like Linchpin, Websocket, etc. First, we have to initialise a pubsub connection, then publish and subscribe messages to send or receive messages from FCA.
+We can perform any action or task with intentReaders and with the help of multiple handlers.
 For performing a particular task, give the required task name in the "task" field and the corresponding task parameters required to perform the task.
 For example:
 To invoke any APIs, the task will be "callMethod", and the corresponding methodName, methodParams, etc. should be passed.
-Here, pubSub communication status is established first and then intent is passed.
+Here, pubSub communication status is established first, and then intent is passed.

 ## Standalone
 ### Background